 Peterborough United is committed to equal opportunities to staff and therefore a positive DBS will not necessarily result in a bar from working for the Club.
-Should a positive DBS check be received, a risk assessment will be carried out by the SSM, HOS and HR (DBS investigation panel) to assess the information contained within the check.
+Should a positive DBS check be received, a risk assessment will be carried out by the SSM or HCSO (DBS investigation panel) to assess the information contained within the check.
 The member of staff may also be asked to attend an interview prior to a recruitment decision being made.
 The rehabilitation of offenders act and protection of freedom act will be considered in all cases before a final decision is made.

-11.5 New Appointments who already hold an in date and clear DBS
+New Appointments who already hold an in date and clear DBS

-If a new member of staff has been subject to a DBS check by their previous employer, the Club will still be required to do a further check unless that check was undertaken in a football context and is showing as in date and clear on the Whole Game System.
+If a new member of staff has been subject to a DBS check by their previous employer, the Club will still be required to complete one.

-11.6 Work Placements
+Work Placements

 Peterborough United Football Occasionally offer work experience placements.
-This placement is overseen by the department lead, the HOS will ensure that the individual on placement will receive the same induction training as staff and volunteers.
+This placement is overseen by the department lead, the HCSO will ensure that the individual on placement will receive the same induction training as staff and volunteers.

-11.7 Equal Opportunities and Equality
+Equal Opportunities and Equality

-Peterborough United Football Club is committed to providing equal opportunities for all staff, players and supporters.
+Peterborough United Football Club is committed to providing equal opportunities for all staff, players, and supporters.
 (A copy of the Equal opportunities and equality policy can be obtained from the Club website)